 In 2013, when I started this blog I really had no idea what I was getting myself into; I just wanted to cook, write, and take pictures and since so many of my friends and family members were requesting recipes that it seemed like the perfect place to combine my foodie self and my literary self.

-The name “Cook on a Whim” was inspired by the very real fact that I am a creative home cook who is known for whipping things up “on a whim.”
+The name “cook on a whim” was inspired by the very real fact that I am a creative home cook who is known for whipping things up “on a whim.”
 I am not a meal planner.
-I am a wizard with leftovers and many meals are created last minute based on what I have in my pantry or fridge—and based on what I feel like eating.
+I am a wizard with leftovers and many meals are created last minute based on what I have in my pantry or fridge-and based on what I feel like eating.
 My appetite for food, cooking, and all things culinary was inspired early on by my father and has never stopped growing.
 With a strong French influence, my meals are simple, classic, and unique.
-I love baking and sweets, too, but I am a salty girl.
-My favorite: Lays potato chips, which I called “white chips” when I was little and my dad and I still do.
+I love baking sweet treats, too.
+Especially on snow days.

 A Virginia girl at heart, I have traveled coast to coast, as well as visited far off lands including Dubai, Afghanistan, Turkey, and St. Lucia.
 I find inspiration everywhere I go and love bringing new ideas home to my kitchen.